 The WordPress software is constantly being improved, and your installation should be upgraded as often as possible.
 There are pros and cons to upgrading your WordPress installation after successfully launching a website; however, the benefits greatly outweigh the risks.

-Note: If your website is hosted with EfficientWP, you do not need to do any of this; we take care of the upgrades for you.
+Note: If your website is hosted and maintained with EfficientWP, you do not need to do any of this; we take care of the upgrades for you.

 Why Should I Upgrade WordPress?

 - It Keeps Your Website Secure.
 WordPress is open source software.
 Like all open source software, when an upgrade comes out, the details of that upgrade are made public.
 If one of them is a security fix, then someone with malicious intent could use that information to their advantage – potentially hacking into any WordPress website that has not been upgraded in the meantime.
 It’s best to upgrade your WordPress installation as soon as a security fix is released.

 - It Helps Ensure Compatibility with New Plugins.
 If you are running an older version of WordPress and install a brand new plugin, it may require the latest version of WordPress to work correctly.
 In such a case, you would somehow have to find an older version of that plugin that is compatible with your version of WordPress, and that version might be missing some important features and bug fixes that were introduced in the newer version.

 - You Get to Use the Newest Features.
 The WordPress 3.0 upgrade introduced multi-site installations and custom navigation menus, while the 3.1 upgrade improved internal linking and added the Admin Bar to easily navigate between sites.
 If you are using an older version of WordPress, you might be doing many things the long way.